Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/dr2.png)
 <br/><br/>

 If you want to customize the model building process, you can modify a variety of advanced parameters, optimization metrics, feature lists, transformations, partitioning, and sampling options.
-The default modeling mode is “Autopilot”, which employs the full breadth of DataRobot’s automation capabilities.
-For more control over which algorithms DataRobot runs, there are manual and quick-run options.
+The default modeling mode is “Quick”.
+For more control over which algorithms DataRobot runs, there are manual, Autopilot and comprehensive options.

 <!-- ------------------------ -->